-Osteoarthritis pain in knees
+Osteoarthritis Pain in Knees

 According to the Centers for Disease Control and Prevention (CDC), osteoarthritis pain is a degenerative joint disease affecting roughly 27 million Americans.
 It happens whenever the cartilage that covers your joints breaks down, exposing bones and causing them to come into contact with each other, which results in severe pain.

-Benefits of walking for osteoarthritis
+Benefits of Walking for Osteoarthritis

-In the past, experts recommended that people with knee osteoarthritis pain take it easy in order to avoid placing further stress on their achy joints.
+In the past, experts recommended that people with knee osteoarthritis pain take it easy to avoid placing further stress on their achy joints.
 But thanks to this latest study, it’s quite clear that movement, especially walking, is the best remedy for osteoarthritis pain.
-The best part about it is that you don’t need to go from zero steps to 6,000 to reap benefits of walking.
+The best part about it is that you don’t need to go from zero steps to 6,000 to reap the benefits of walking.

-In fact, if you have mild to moderate knee pain, simply start with just 3,000 steps every day.
-Make an effort to do it on those days when you have little or no pain, gradually increasing your steps from there and trying activities like yoga, swimming and strength training.
+In fact, if you have mild to moderate knee pain, start with just 3,000 steps every day.
+Make an effort to do it on those days when you have little or no pain, gradually increasing your steps from there and trying activities like yoga, swimming, and strength training.
 They’re also effective at getting your heart rate up without putting more strain on your joints.

 You might experience a little bit of pain at first.
-But if you keep up with the walking, especially, that will help alleviate your pain in the long run.
+But if you keep up with the walking, that will help alleviate your pain in the long run.

 Osteoarthritis Knee Pain Relief Exercises